-The Board of Examiners sees to the execution of the regulation for the Forensic Psychology Master's Examination and its parts, taking into account the Act and the EER the organisation and scope of the examinations of the study programme of the Master in Forensic Psychology of the Faculty of Psychology and Neuroscience.
+The Board of Examiners sees to the execution of the Regulation for the Research Master's Examination and its parts, taking into account the Act and the EER concerning the organisation and scope of the examinations of the Research Master's study programme of the Faculty of Psychology and Neuroscience.
 The Board of Examiners will designate examiners to conduct the interim examinations.
-In particular cases the Board of Examiners can annul decisions taken by the examiners, when, e.g. a student has not complied with the admission requirements for a part of the examination which the student has taken.
+In particular cases the Board of Examiners can annul decisions taken by the examiners, when e.g., a student has not complied with the admission requirements for a part of the examination that the student has taken.